 A basic overview of many scientific disciplines, including: scientific method, meteorology, chemistry, creation,evolution,intelligent design, geology, oceanography, and physics.

-Philosophy and World Views
+Christianity and World Views

 Upper level course for juniors or seniors.
 Government will examine the basic structures and principles of major types of governments in the world.
 Priority will be given to a study of the United States government.
 Economics will examine the basic principles that govern economics on a world and on a personal level.
 Topics to be examined include monetary policy, taxes, stock market, and government influence on the economy.
 Special focus will be placed on individual finances.
 Required for graduation.